 $79 US for one adult and two children.
 I booked online and paid in cash when we were collected.

 Paying in dollars was very common in Cambodia and the cash machines give both currencies.
+We found the cash machines very safe to use and we used our Revolut card to make sure we had full control of our expenses.

 You’ll be collected from your accommodation